 The Board of Directors approved the Company's "Risk Management Policy" in 2010, which serves as the highest guiding principle for risk management within the Company.
 Various management units conduct regular assessments and reviews of risks and report the assessment results to the Operation Management Risk Committee.
 The significant risks are then summarized by the President and reported to the Board of Directors on a regular basis.
 Climate change and environmental risk management emergency response measures have been incorporated into the Company's "Risk Management Policy".
-We have also established a Sustainable Development Committee (ESG Committee) and a Net Zero Committee under the Board of Directors and the President.
+We have also established an ESG Committee and a Net-Zero Committee under the Board of Directors and the President.
 These committees assist in promoting corporate sustainability and climate change-related management initiatives.
-An executive secretary is appointed to regularly report the annual ESG goals and progress or outcomes of climate change risk improvement to the Board of Directors.
+An executive secretary is appointed to report regularly (at least once a year) to the Board of Directors on annual ESG goals and the improvement progress or achievements in response to climate change risks.